DmitryRendov/aws-sandbox-terraform/audit/roles/aws-config/rules/ami_check/README.md

-# sqs_encryption
+# ami_check

-A Terraform module to deploy a custom AWS Config rule to check whether SQS queue has encryption at rest enabled..
+A Terraform module to deploy a custom AWS Config rule to check for AMI compliance.

 ## Information